Multimessenger parameter estimation of GW170817: from jet structure to the Hubble constant: Prospects of future detections

-Our result shows that a considerable amount of events can be detected at larger distance even beyond the average horizontal distance \citep{prospect} because of their optimal orientation.
+Our result shows that a considerable number of events can be detected at larger distance even beyond the average horizontal distance \citep{prospect} because of their optimal orientation.
 Our simulation estimates that detection rate of binary neutron star merger is approximately $R_{\rm GW}=20\left(\frac{R_{\rm BNS}}{1000\ \rm Gpc^{-3}yr^{-1}}\right)\mathrm{yr^{-1}}$, where $R_{\rm BNS}$ is the binary neutron star merger volumetric rate.
 Among those detections, according to different flux density limit setup, $10\% - 15\%$ may produce detectable radio counterparts at their peak emission.
 Using the latest estimation of $R_{\rm BNS}$ \citep{GW190425}, those numbers imply that we may have a few electromagnetic counterparts during LIGO O4.
-However, we should note that further upgrades of gravitational wave detectors' sensitivity may not help to substantially increase the number of electromagnetic counterparts, because the flux of faraway off-axis GRB afterglows will drop below detection threshold of any current radio telescope.
+However, we should note that further upgrades of gravitational wave detectors' sensitivity may not help to substantially increase the number of electromagnetic counterparts, because the flux of faraway off-axis gamma-ray burst afterglows will drop below detection threshold of any current radio telescope.

 Radio emission is not the only EM counterpart expected in these sources.
-Other work has shown that the prompt emission of GRBs lying in radio detectable region are also likely detectable \citep{Kathir2018,lesson}, just as the case of GRB 170817A.
+Other work has shown that the prompt emission of gamma-ray bursts lying in the radio detectable region are also likely detectable \citep{Kathir2018,lesson}, just as the case of GRB 170817A.
 Optical radiation from kilonovae whose radiation is more isotropic also helps from localization.
 The estimated fraction of events with EM counterparts is therefore robust.

 Considering the telescope response time caused by searching, we may still not be able to constrain the observing angle as well as GW170817 in events that are more distant.
 As we can see from Figure \ref{fig:scatter}, most events with EM counterparts have relatively low observing angle of $0.1-0.3$ rad or 5-15 deg and high luminosity distances of $100 - 250 \mathrm{Mpc}$.
 Those events, as we can see from Figure \ref{fig:lc}, may have declining afterglow emission, and are detectable only at very early time.
-The window of observing those events are limited so we may not be able to gather enough data points as we did for GW170817.
+The window of observing those events is limited so we may not be able to gather enough data points as we did for GW170817.
 GW170817, as we marked in the figure, is therefore a fairly unique event.

 However, we should expect that the observing angle constrained by EM data is still much better than using GW data only.
 To show this, we plot the parameter estimation contour plot of a newly detected event GW190425 here \citep{GW190425} which has no confirmed EM counterpart yet.
 We should then expect that for future detection, as long as its afterglow is detected, we can break the distance-observing angle degeneracy fairly well.